pierreabreup/intergalactic_converter/README.md

 # Intergalactic Converter?

+## What is the project for?

+The project was made to help computer programmers who are applying for positions in companies, during the interview process.
+However, I strongly recommend that you DO NOT COPY THIS WHOLE PROJECT, but try to use it as reference for your solution.
+I suggest it to you because it is important to show your recruiter how you solve problems in a smart way without doing "copy and paste".

+## How to use it?

 After you've cloned this project in your machine, follow the steps:
 - open a terminal session in your terminal tool (Iterm, Terminal, Putty)
 - go to folder where you've clone the project (Ex.: ```cd intergalactic_converter```)